containers/podman/docs/source/markdown/podman-build.1.md

 #### **--disable-content-trust**

-This is a Docker specific option to disable image verification to a Docker registry and is not supported by Podman.
+This is a Docker specific option to disable image verification to a container registry and is not supported by Podman.
 This flag is a NOOP and provided solely for scripting compatibility.
 (This option is not available with the remote Podman client)